National Pension System

-On 10 December 2018, the Government of India made NPS an entirely tax-free instrument in India where the entire corpus escapes tax at maturity; the 40% annuity also became tax-free.
-Any individual who is a subscriber of NPS can claim tax benefit for Tier-I account under Sec 80 CCD (1) within the overall ceiling of ₹1.5 lakhs under Sec 80 C of Income Tax Act.
+On 10 December 2018, the Government of India made NPS an "entirely tax-free" instrument in India where the entire corpus escapes tax at maturity.
+The "entirely tax free" description is a bit misleading as the beneficiary may be required to purchase an annuity and while the lump sump withdrawal itself may be tax free, the annuity income is taxable as ordinary income at applicable rate Any individual who is a subscriber of NPS can claim tax benefit for Tier-I account under Sec 80 CCD (1) within the overall ceiling of ₹1.5 lakhs under Sec 80 C of Income Tax Act.
 1961.
 An additional deduction for investment up to ₹50,000 in NPS (Tier I account) is available exclusively to NPS subscribers under subsection 80CCD (1B).
 The changes in NPS was notified through changes in The Income-tax Act, 1961, during the 2019 Union budget of India.
 There is no tax benefit on investment towards Tier II NPS Account.
 NPS is limited EEE, to the extent of 60%.
 40% has to be compulsorily used to purchase an annuity, which is taxable at the applicable tax slab.
 In 2021, withdrawal rules at the time of maturity was changed, and a person can withdraw entire NPS corpus lump sum if it is Rs 5 lakh or less, but 40% will be taxable.

-Contributions to NPS receive tax exemptions under Section 80C, Section 80CCC, and Section 80CCD(1) of the Income Tax Act.
-Starting from 2016, an additional tax benefit of Rs 50,000 under Section 80CCD(1b) is provided under NPS, which is over the ₹1.5 lakh exemption of Section 80C.
+Contributions to NPS receive tax exemptions under Section 80C and Section 80CCD of the Income Tax Act.
+Starting from 2016, an additional tax benefit of Rs 50,000 under Section 80CCD(1B) is provided under NPS, which is over the ₹1.5 lakh exemption of Section 80C.
 Private fund managers are important parts of NPS.
 NPS is considered one of the best tax saving instruments after 40% of the corpus was made tax-free at the time of maturity and it is ranked just below equity-linked savings scheme (ELSS).